Serbian mafia: YACS

 In December 1995, five YACS burglars were apprehended by police in Saratoga Springs, New York.

 Two YACS gang members, Zenun Kameraj and Bktesh Beka, were arrested while carrying out a burglary at a grocery store in Yorktown, New York in April 1996.
 The duo were convicted of burglary; Kameraj was sentenced to two-to-four years in state prison, and Beka was sentenced to one and a half-to-four and a half years in state prison.

 Thirteen alleged members of the YACS network were indicted in Manhattan Federal Court on 25 April 1996, on charges of conspiracy to commit interstate theft, robbery and bank burglary.
 The group was accused of planning or attempting to commit at least 21 robberies and burglaries in New York, Illinois and New Jersey.

 On 30 May 1996, ten people allegedly affiliated with the YACS group were indicted in White Plains Federal Court, charged with robbery, burglary, narcotics distribution and racketeering.
 The gang allegedly carried out 16 burglaries on residences, banks, supermarkets and gas stations in New York, New Jersey, Pennsylvania and Illinois.

-Two suspected members of the YACS gang, Sasa Vucetovic and Gary Bohanan, were arrested following a $36,000 armed robbery of a Chase Manhattan Bank in Ardsley, New York on 23 June 1998.
-Vucetovic and Bohanan were both charged with first-degree robbery.
+Two suspected members of the YACS gang, Saša Vučetović and Gary Bohanan, were arrested following a $36,000 armed robbery of a Chase Manhattan Bank in Ardsley, New York on 23 June 1998.
+Vučetović and Bohanan were both charged with first-degree robbery.

 On 14 August 1998, three suspected YACS members, Shani Gashi, Michael Ruiz and John DeAngelo, were arrested in Yorktown while opening a safe which had been stolen from a convenience store in Hunter, New York.
 The trio were indicted for possession of stolen property and possession of burglar's tools.

 Three YACS members, Nikolin Camaj, Nikolin Prelaj and Mervan Rugovac, were apprehended after tripping a silent alarm while burglarizing a market in Schodack, New York on 10 August 1999.
 Each of the men were convicted of burglary and sentenced to state prison terms; Camaj to seven years, and Prelaj and Rugovac to four years.

 The YACS group was suspected in a string of burglaries carried out in Orange County, New York between June 2002 and February 2003.